Custodio García Rovira: Marriage

 García, who was leading the forces behind Fernández Madrid on his way to Popayán, was delayed in a short and unforeseen event.
 When Bogotá was invaded, not only the President escaped, but also did other prominent figures of the city, among them the Piedrahita Family.
 One of their daughters was María Josefa Piedrahita y Sáenz, known to her family and friends as "Pepita".
 It is not sure whether they knew each other from before, but on the way to Popayán, Pepita, of only 16 years of age, caught the attention of Custodio, and María Josefa asked to take her with him, as she would prefer to face the dangers of the jungle than to be captured by the Spaniards, their mutual affection escalated, and Custodio asked María Josefa to marry her.
-And so, in the mist of war, in an improvised ceremony, they got married by Friar Francisco Antonio Florido, who was also fleeing Bogotá with them.
+And so, in the midst of war, in an improvised ceremony, they got married by Friar Francisco Antonio Florido, who was also fleeing Bogotá with them.